sai6855/hide-twitter-ads/README.md

 - In Chrome, go to chrome://extensions.
 - Enable the "Developer mode" toggle in the top right corner.
 - Click on the "Load unpacked" button and select the directory where you downloaded or cloned the extension
-- Usage Once installed, the extension will automatically hide the Twitter analytics button from the Twitter interface when you start scrolling.
+- Usage Once installed, the extension will automatically hide the Twitter ads from the Twitter interface when you start scrolling.